Start9Labs/documentation/site/source/user-manual/getting-started/initial-setup.rst

 ---------------
 If you are experiencing issues with setup, try the following:

 #.
 Confirm that the server is plugged into both power and Ethernet

-   - An ethernet network with DHCP server must be available at setup.
-Most routers provide this.

 #.
 Confirm your phone/computer is **not** connected to a "Guest" network
 #.
 Confirm your phone/computer is not using a VPN, or that if you are, that it allows LAN connections, such as the examples below: